-- 1. Select System > SNMP > SNMP v3 > User Configuration. - 2.
-Next to Authentication Protocol, select the SNMPv3 Authentication Protocol setting for the selected user account.
+- 2. Next to Authentication Protocol, select the SNMPv3 Authentication Protocol setting for the selected user account.
 The valid authentication protocols are None, MD5, or SHA. - None.
 The user is unable to access the SNMP data from an SNMP browser. - MD5 or SHA.
 The user login password is used as SNMPv3 authentication password, and you must therefore specify a password.
-The password must be eight characters in length. - Next to Encryption Protocol, select whether to encrypt SNMPv3 packets transmitted by the switch. - None.
+The password must be eight characters in length. - 3.
+Next to Encryption Protocol, select whether to encrypt SNMPv3 packets transmitted by the switch. - None.
 Do not encrypt the contents of SNMPv3 packets transmitted from the switch. - DES.
 Encrypt SNMPv3 packets using the DES encryption protocol. - 4.
 If you selected DES for the Encryption Protocol, enter the SNMPv3 encryption key in the Encryption Key field.
 Otherwise, this field is ignored.
-Valid keys are 0-15 characters long. - Click APPLY.
+Valid keys are 0-15 characters long. - 5.
+Click APPLY.